resthub/resthub.org/backbone-stack.rst

 2. Automatic bind ``dispose`` call on element remove event:

    ``dispose`` method described beside is called by ``remove`` Backbone_ view method.
-But this method still have to be manually called by users (for example in your router).
+But this method still have to be manually called by users (for instance in your router).

    Resthub offers an extension to this mechanism that listen any removing on the ``view.el`` DOM element and **automatically call dispose on remove**.
 This means that you don't have to manage this workflow anymore and any replacement done in el parent will trigger a dispose call.